Who was Hannah in the Bible?

 - Hannah is childless, tormented by Peninn’nah, her husband’s other wife, who has many children.

-Hannah’s vow (1 Samuel 9-19) Bible text below On a visit to God’s shrine at Shiloh Hannah promises that, if God gives her a son, she will dedicate him as a Nazirite, a holy man of God.
-Watching her anguished prayer, Eli the priest at the shrine thinks she is drunk, but she convinces him she is sincere.
-He prays for her, that God will grant her wish.
+- Hannah’s vow On a visit to God’s shrine at Shiloh Hannah promises that, if she has a son, she will dedicate him as a Nazirite.
+Eli the priest thinks she is drunk.
+She convinces him she is not.
+He prays that God will grant her wish.

-Hannah fulfils her vow.
-(1 Samuel 19-28, 2:1-10, 18-21) Bible text below Hannah has a son, Samuel.
-Even though it must have caused her immeasurable pain, she honours her promise to God and takes her little son to be raised by the priests at Shiloh.
-She visits him every year, taking a linen garment called an ‘ephod’ which marks her son as having priestly status.
+- Hannah fulfils her vow.
+Hannah has a son, Samuel.
+She gives her little son to the priests at Shiloh, but visits him every year, with a linen garment, an ‘ephod‘ which marks her son as having priestly status.

 Hannah is childless and unhappy

 Who was Hannah?